-Ecuador stands out as one of the world’s most diverse countries in terms of herpetofauna (amphibians and reptiles).
-Over 500 reptile species and 650 amphibian species inhabit various ecosystems, from the Pacific coastal influence to the Amazon, crossing the majestic Andes Mountains.
+Ecuador stands out as one of the most biodiverse countries in the world for herping, with an impressive variety of amphibians and reptiles.
+Over 500 species of reptiles and 650 species of amphibians inhabit a wide range of ecosystems, from the influence of the Pacific coast to the Amazon, crossing the majestic Andes mountain range.

-Our tour offers you the opportunity to immerse yourself in a visual and auditory feast in the Amazon, the Chocó, and the cloud forests of the Tropical Andes, a region with numerous endemic species (found only here).
+Our herping tour in Ecuador offers you the opportunity to dive into a visual and auditory feast in the Amazon, the Chocó, and the cloud forests of the Tropical Andes, a territory home to a large number of endemic species (found only here).
+In these areas, we will search for those scaly and slippery jewels, which will allow us to make the most of our cameras for macrophotography while learning about the ecology of these fascinating creatures in their natural habitat.

 All year